vthewolf/vthewolf/README.md

 ***Skills:*** JAVA / MySQL / HTML / CSS

-- 🔭 I’m currently trying to find my first job as a developer.
+- 🔭 I’m currently working at The Cocktail.
 - 🌱 I’m currently learning in a degree of multi platform application development.
 - 📫 How to reach me: vsantiagoferrera@gmail.com